 A COM identification card (ID card) is required of all students while enrolled at COM.
 The first time students register at COM, they must obtain an ID card from the Gym after all applicable fees have been paid.
+After the first issue, the card will automatically be electronically validated each semester when the student registers and pays the required tuition and fees.
 Students are responsible for safe-guarding the ID card.
 Students returning after a lapse in enrollment should contact the Gym to update their card.